Approved English language qualifications

 You need to have a certificate to prove you have the qualification, or be able to view your results online.

-You can only use English for Speakers of Other Languages (ESOL) qualifications if they’re on the list.
+You can only use English for Speakers of Other Languages (ESOL) qualifications if they’re on the list of approved tests.
 You cannot use other qualifications, for example GCSEs, A levels or National Vocational Qualifications (NVQs).

 If your qualification has run out